-Fifty-five credit hours which consist of 42 credits in 14 academic courses, 12 credits for 400 hours of practicum experience, and 1 credit for an integration paper.
+Fifty-five credit hours which consist of 42 credits in 14 academic courses, 12 credits for 400 hours of practicum experience, and one credit for an integration paper.
 This is a full time program; students are expected to carry at least nine credits each quarter.

-Psy 501 Phenomenology of the Face

-Introduction to existential-phenomenological philosophy and psychology as foundational for therapeutic practice.
+- Psy 501 Phenomenology of the Face 3 credits Introduction to existential-phenomenological philosophy and psychology as foundational for therapeutic practice.
 Reflection on the presence of the other person.
 Psychology as a hermeneutic science which studies what is presented as that which reveals the concealed.
+Permission of instructor. - Psy 503 Assessment I (majors only) 3 credits - Psy 513 Assessment II (majors only) 3 credits Process of assessment of personality and of the person's livedworld represented by diagnostic categories as a point of departure for the understanding of that person. - Psy 505 Seminar on Desperate Styles 3 credits Pathological modes of existence, (e.g., schizophrenia, or depression, and mania), selected each time the course is taught.
+Metapsychological questions, theoretical descriptions of etiology, phenomenological reflection on empirical data, qualitative experiential descriptions as well as typical therapeutic approaches to the selected pathology.
+May be repeated for a total of six - credits.
 Permission of instructor.

-Psy 503 Assessment I (majors only) Psy 513

-Assessment II (majors only)

-Process of assessment of personality and of the person's livedworld represented by diagnostic categories as a point of departure for the understanding of that person.

-Psy 505 Seminar on Desperate Styles

-Selected pathological modes of existence, e.g., schizophrenia, or depression, or mania, including metaphychological questions, theoretical descriptions of etiology, phenomenological reflection on empirical data and qualitative experiential descriptions, and typical therapeutic approaches.
-Permission of instruc-

-Psy 511 Growing Up In Families

-Development of the person as situated within the delicate balance between familial heritage and individual freedom.
+Psy 511 Growing Up In Families 3 credits Development of the person as situated within the delicate balance between familial heritage and individual freedom.
 Phenomenological reflection on autobiographical data, a model for family studies, on "good family life," and on pathogenic families.
-Permission of instructor.

-Psy 515 Identity In Community: Group Therapy

-Study and experiencing of the group situation, primarily viewed as a social microcosm which can serve as a context for therapeutic change, simultaneous with the reflection on the foundational and interdependent notions of existential separateness and identity as rooted in dialogue in community.
+Permission of instructor. - Psy 515 Identity In Community: Group Therapy 3 credits (majors only) Study and experiencing of the group situation, primarily viewed as a social microcosm which can serve as a context for theraas a social microcosm which can serve as a context for therapeutic change, simultaneous with the reflection on the foundational and interdependent notions of existential separateness and identity as rooted in dialogue in community.

-Psy 521 Psychology, Imagination, and Culture

-Imagination as embodied in cultural expressions in order to know the psyche and the transformative power of beauty and myth.
+- Psy 521 Psychology, Imagination, and Culture 3 credits Imagination as embodied in cultural expressions in order to know the psyche and the transformative power of beauty and myth.
 Psychological imagining as a mode of research.
-Permission of instructor.

-Psy 522 Societies, Cultures, Selves: The Notion of the

-Person and Therapies in History

-3 credits Sociocultural examination of changing concepts of ego, self, individual, person, pathologies and therapeutics within changing societal and cultural structures in major historical eras.
+Permission of instructor. - Psy 522 Societies, Cultures, Selves: The Notion of the Person and Therapies in History 3 credits Sociocultural examination of changing concepts of ego, self, individual, person, pathologies and therapeutics within changing societal and cultural structures in major historical eras.
 East and West, up through the present day.
 Permission of Instructor.